micahweiss25/aeroponics/README.md

 - [ ] add parsing code to script that receives ttyAMC0 data and forwards it to remote database
 - [ ] add website user to database
 - [ ] display database data on website
+- [ ] improve hydroponic system with its own resevoir and water level sensor